Maby0/CV/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Maby0&show_icons=true&theme=merko)

 An aspirational, highly motivated and committed tech enthusiast with a strong foundation in software development and programming principles provided by Makers Academy Bootcamp.
-Proficient in JavaScript, Ruby, SQL, and currently learning Python.
-Well versed in following a clean and precise Test Driven Development process, utilising personally developed testing frameworks in addition to well known frameworks such as Jasmine and RSpec.
+Well versed in following an Agile workflow and keeping to a clean and precise Test Driven Development process, utilising personally developed testing frameworks in addition to well known frameworks such as Jasmine and RSpec.
+An excellent team-member with industry standard experience of working on large-scale projects and meeting client deadlines.

 ## Projects